 Background/Purpose: Asking and answering questions (AAQ) is an essential component of learning and supports meaningful participation in continuing professional development (CPD) activities.
-AAQ skills are seen to be inherent for CPD attendees.
-Scholarly studies of the theoretical grounding of AAQ in Bloom's Taxonomy, questioning style and depth of enquiry are limited in CPD.
-This study aimed to characterize AAQ and consider pathways to optimize AAQ by both faculty and participants in CPD activities.
+AAQ skills are seen

 Methods: Audits were conducted of the style and depth of AAQs for inperson and virtual CPD events.
 Bloom's Taxonomy and thematic analysis was to characterize the audit results.
 Comparison of the audit results was conducted.
 Implications for optimizing AAQ and possible training were drawn from this.